gama-platform/gama.clients/python/README.md

 if __name__ == "__main__":
     asyncio.run(main())
 ```
-When running main, your python program should connect to gama-server and when the [ConnectionSuccessful](https://gama-platform.org/wiki/next/HeadlessServer#messages-types) message is sent back to python, the console should show
+When running main, your python program should connect to gama-server and when the [ConnectionSuccessful](https://gama-platform.org/wiki/next/HeadlessServer#messages-types) message is sent back to python, the console should show this:
 ```yaml
 received message: {'type': 'ConnectionSuccessful', 'content': '480777042'}
 ```